jpontdia/common-parent-pom/README.md

 ## Installation

-Follow the following steps to install this asset in your organization.
+Follow the next steps to install this asset in your organization.

 ### pom.xml changes: